rocky-linux/documentation/docs/books/nvchad/plugins/projectmgr.md

 ### Mapping

 To speed up the opening of your projects, you can create a keyboard shortcut to put in your mapping in **/custom/mapping.lua**.
-An example might be as follows:
+An example might be:

 ```lua
 -- Projects